 5. Personal Injury Claim (735 ILCS 5/13-202)

-If your injuries were caused by someone else’s negligence or recklessness, you may be able to file a personal injury lawsuit.
-Illinois statute of limitations for filing a personal injury lawsuit is two years from the accident date.
+If someone else’s negligence or recklessness caused your injuries, you may be able to file a personal injury lawsuit.
+The Illinois statute of limitations for filing a personal injury lawsuit is two years from the accident date.

 Types of Compensation Available for Victims